-West Virginia will be one of the first states to legalize sports betting the post-PASPA landscape, after New Jersey and Pennsylvania.
+West Virginia will be the first state to legalize sports betting the post-PASPA landscape, before New Jersey and Pennsylvania.

 Currently, only a single casino, out of five in the entire state, accepts bets on sporting events.
 There is, however, an optimism among West Virginia lottery officials that by the middle of October 2018, the remaining four will be operating as well.

 In Hollywood Casino Charles Town, the break of dawn for West Virginia’s sports betting industry has already occurred, with the soft-launch of its sportsbook on Aug.
 30. As of September 1, the book will be officially introduced with the participation of Joe Theismann - NFL commentator and former player.

 Hollywood’s live sports betting business is supported by its partnership with the industry giant William Hill.
 Customers will be able to bet on straight bets, straight odds, point spreads, money lines, totals (over/under), parlays, match-ups, futures, propositions, in-play (in-game).
 Wagers can be placed on all major sports, as well as auto racing, cycling, cricket, soccer, MMA and rugby.
 Hollywood Casino online should be launching it's own branded sportsbook by the end of 2018.

 This casino is the candidate voted most likely to be the second casino in West Virginia with an open sportsbook.
 It runs a unique business operation, being the only private casino in all of the United States.

 While we can only speculate about Greenbrier’s plans and preparations to become a host for live sports betting, it’s not too difficult to follow the breadcrumbs.
 Its partnership with the Daily Fantasy Sports trader FanDuel and FanDuel’s already obtained license to run a sportsbook in West Virginia both point to the conclusion that live sports betting will appear on the grounds before long.